3C286 Band6Pol Calibration for CASA 6.6.1

 # In CASA

-In Figure 22 we see that the XX,YY correlations have unitary amplitude, since we didn't scaled the flux.
+In Figure 27 we see that the XX,YY correlations have unitary amplitude, since we didn't scaled the flux.
 The XY,YX amplitude value is of the order of 0.04, which means the Stokes U of this source is ~0.04.
 This value is consistent with what the previous steps revealed.
-After the calibration all the phases are zero (Fig 23).
-To more clearly show the effect of the D-terms application on the polarization calibrator we also plot the corrected phases of the baseline DA48&DV23 (Fig 24).
-Comparing this result with Figure 16 we see that the XY and YX phases are now corrected and around zero.
+After the calibration all the phases normalized around zero (Fig 28).
+To more clearly show the effect of the D-terms application on the polarization calibrator we also plot the corrected phases of the baseline DA41&DA48 (Fig 29).
+Comparing this result with Figure 16 we see that the XY and YX phases are now corrected and near zero.

 We now apply the solutions from the phase calibrator (field='3') to the science target (field='4').
 Its flux scale has also been bootstrapped to that of the flux calibrator, so it can serve as an amplitude and phase calibrator.
 We apply to these sources the polarization calibrations (Kcrs, Xfparang, and Df0gen) that we obtained for the polarization calibrator (field='0').